 We wanted variety in the wood pieces and this is where the fun really began!

-The Wagner FURNO 700 Digital Heat Gun has variable temperature settings ranging from 125°F – 1300°F plus multiple fan speeds.
+The Wagner FURNO Digital Heat Gun has variable temperature settings ranging from 125°F – 1300°F plus multiple fan speeds.
 The large LCD screen lets you view the temperature adjustments in increments of 10°F. These features allow you to have precise control for any project.

 Right from the start we noticed that Wagner has made it very easy to create a consistent look with even heat while remaining cool in your hands.

 Here are some of our first sample pieces ranging from light to heavily charred.

 Now – the heavily charred look did take a longer time to execute.

 If you are wanting to achieve a heavily charred look like this, we recommend working in a well-ventilated area, preferably outdoors.

 The height and width can vary to whatever size you want.
 Just remember, the larger the piece, the heavier it will be to hang.

-Our piece measured 40 inches by 45 inches.
+We cut our plywood base to 40 inches by 45 inches.

 The back is made of 1/4 inch plywood that we spray painted flat black.

 Then we slid the plywood backing into the slotted frame and nailed the final side of the frame into place.

 I love these embellishments Trent added to the sides!

 Now it was time for the fun part!
 Assembling the wood pieces.

-However, we quickly realized that we made a slight miscalculation and ended up with a happy little mistake.
+When it came time to assemble, we quickly realized that we made a slight miscalculation and ended up with a happy little mistake.

 Our original plan was for creating a custom accent wall piece with wood pieces that filled the entire frame.

 So, I played around with the pieces and settled on a modified cross design.
-We love it!

 Once we finalized where each wood block would go, we used construction adhesive to secure each piece in place.